BY VINCENT VU

 Refurbishment services

 Refurbishment is an optional service.
 Depending on the item, FBA can re-tape, re-glue, and re-staple boxes; remove excessive tape, non-product labels and stickers; and re-box branded and unbranded corrugated boxes.
 Shoes and apparel refurbishment can include steaming and removing stains and odors.
+You CANNOT disable repackaging in your settings, but you CAN change refurbishment settings anytime in seller central.
+As categories are added to repackaging services, your units will automatically be included.

 2. Liquidation